jcatrysse/redmine_depending_custom_fields/README.md

    - Child fields include a blank option to deselect and are disabled until a parent value is chosen.
 Descendant fields update automatically when parents are cleared and only show the allowed options
+   - Fields can optionally be hidden when they have no valid options to choose from
    - Works on all objects that support custom fields such as issues, projects, time entries, versions and users
 3. `Bulk edit`